pakshuang/ai-chat-survey/docs/setup.md

 ### Prerequisites

 Model evaluation cases require the use of sentence-transformer models from HuggingFace.
-This is to gauge the output of the LLM (GPT-4) and ensure that they are desirable.
+This is to gauge the output of the LLM (GPT-4) and ensure that it is desirable.

 First, obtain a HuggingFace API READ token.
 Set the token in the `.env` file with:
 ```